scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### Verification Under Specific Scenarios

-The following specifies a what must be done for each important use case/scenario in order to verify the usability of the system.
+The following criteria specifies what must be done for each important use case/scenario in order to verify the usability of the system.

 ##### Transporting

-- The final version of the rocket is contained within a **single physical construct or kit**
+- The final version of the rocket is contained within a **single physical construct or kit**.
-- The total weight of the final rocket and its components weigh less than or equal to **1.5kg** \[2]
+- The total weight of the final rocket and its components weigh less than or equal to **1.5kg** \[2].
-- At its widest point, the rocket has a diameter of less than or equal to 29mm
+- At its widest point, the rocket's airframe has a diameter of less than or equal to 29mm.

 ##### Base Station Setup and Interactivity

-- The setup of the base station laptop, USB LoRa, and the software module to enable interaction between the rocket and the base station takes no longer than **5 minutes to setup.**
+- The setup of the base station laptop, USB LoRa, and the software module to enable interaction between the rocket and the base station takes no longer than **5 minutes to setup.**.

 ##### Pre-Flight Tuning

-- A basic, intuitive input/feedback system is implemented
+- A basic, intuitive input/feedback system is implemented.
-- User input is validated
+- User input is validated.
-- Useful **feedback** is provided to the user if invalid input is detected
+- Useful **feedback** is provided to the user if invalid input is detected.

 ##### Launch

-- The stakeholders are able to perform a successful launch at a safe distance from the rocket
+- The stakeholders are able to perform a successful launch at a safe distance from the rocket.
-- Manual ignition is featured as the primary ignition method to assure the safety of the stakeholders
+- Manual ignition is featured as the primary ignition method to assure the safety of the stakeholders.
-- Launch critical features are easily identified by stakeholders or by people who are unfamiliar with the rocket as a result of effective marking and labelling
+- Launch critical features are easily identified by stakeholders or by people who are unfamiliar with the rocket as a result of effective marking and labelling.
-- The rocket can be assembled by stakeholders in under **15 minutes**
+- The rocket can be assembled by stakeholders in under **15 minutes**.

 ##### Mid-Flight Diagnostics/Readings

-- Stakeholders can easily read the logged data
+- Stakeholders can easily read the logged .
-- Stakeholders manning the base station can make confident deductions about the flight as a result of a sufficient logging rate and format
+- Stakeholders manning the base station can make confident deductions about the flight as a result of a sufficient logging rate and format.

 ##### Recoverability

-- A parachute system is deployed to enable the rocket to land safely
+- A parachute system is deployed to enable the rocket to land safely.
-- GPS system is accurate to within **5 m** of the rocket's landing site to enable project stakeholders to quickly locate the rocket upon landing
+- GPS system is accurate to within **5 m** of the rocket's landing site to enable project stakeholders to quickly locate the rocket upon landing.

 ##### Post-Flight Diagnostics/Analysis

-- Stakeholders are able to retrieve the on-board SD card without the need to fully disassemble the rocket
+- Stakeholders are able to retrieve the on-board SD card without the need to fully disassemble the rocket.
-- On-board SD card is intact at the end of the flight
+- On-board SD card is intact at the end of the flight.
-- Rocket disassembly takes no more than **15 minutes**
+- Rocket disassembly takes no more than **15 minutes**.

 ##### Future Development

-- Documentation in the form of manuals are written to enable any potential user to understand the system quickly
+- Documentation in the form of manuals are written to enable any potential user to understand the system quickly.
-- Software is documented appropriately to **support the ability of future contributors to adapt the code**
+- Software is documented appropriately to **support the ability of future contributors to adapt the code**.
-- The project is open source so any future contributors can easily access the project
+- The project is open source so any future contributors can easily access the project.

 ### 4.4 Performance Requirements

 #### In-Flight Verification

-The avionics package will have met the performance requirements provided the rocket maintains a flight trajectory of no more than 30 degrees from the vertical while the motor is still producing thrust.
+The avionics package will have met the performance requirements provided the rocket maintains a flight trajectory of no more than 90 degrees from the vertical while the motor is still producing thrust.
 This is evidence that the onboard controller provided sufficiently accurate and well-timed signals to the gimbal in order to achieve controlled flight.
-If the rocket deviates from the vertical by greater than 30 degrees, the avionics package will not have met the performance requirements.
-In addition to this the avionics package must achieve an apogee of at least 4 meters, and a horizontal displacement upon landing of at least 25 metres to be verified.
+If the rocket deviates from the vertical by greater than 90 degrees, the avionics package will not have met the performance requirements.
+In addition to this the avionics package must achieve an apogee of at least 1 meter, and a horizontal displacement upon landing of less 25 metres to be verified.

 The avionics package must also have in some capacity, stored data